Spotted Demon (bull): Season 2018

-In August, Spotted Demon was ranked the No.2 bull in the PBR World Champion Bull standings.
+In August, Spotted Demon was ranked the No. 2 bull in the PBR World Champion Bull standings.
 However, the bull wasn't idle in the summer.
 He spent it in the PRCA in four substantial outs, with three 47s and one 48 point bull score.
 The bull was 10 years old; those scores were not typical at his age.
-Owner Julio Moreno said that he became a partner with Dallas Schott on the bull when he was 6 years old.
+Owner Julio Moreno said that he became a partner with Dallas Schott on the bull when he was six years old.
 It happened after Moreno's World Champion Bull contender Roy, who was a half-brother to Bushwacker, had to be put down.
 Roy had broken both front legs at a BFTS event in 2016.
 Roy had a championship round average of over 45 points.
 Even with broken legs, the bull had the character to earn a bull score of 46.5 during that out.
 So, Schott offered Moreno a buy-in on several bulls, but Moreno was not impressed with Spotted Demon's bucking at first.
 He related that the bull needed to drop some weight; that he loved to eat.
 Moreno put the bull on his special program to get the bull in shape.
 Spotted Demon did not appreciate the new feeding program, and he let Moreno know it.
 However, the program had significant results.
 In 2014, Spotted Demon had an average bull score of 40.792.
 In 2015, his average bull score climbed to 44.219 bull points.
 His average bull score was now 45.04 bull points.
-Moreno believed that the 10 year old bull now bucked like a year old bull.
+Moreno believed that the 10-year-old bull now bucked like a one-year-old bull.
 And he attributed it directly to his feeding program.
 Spotted Demon was now a bull that riders want to ride.
 He had a proud attitude when Moreno walked him up the alleyway to exercise.
 But on the other hand, he got along with the other bulls in the pens.

 As of August 9, Julio Moreno claimed Spotted Demon as his top bull.
 He had plans to bring Spotted Demon to the UTB event in Springfield, Missouri, in September to get another out, as the bull needed two more outs to become eligible for the PBR World Champion Bull title.
 However, Moreno didn't get to Springfield, so he had Spotted Demon take two outs at the UTB event in Nampa, Idaho.
 First, Spotted Demon bucked off Marco Eguchi in 6.59 seconds for a bull score of 44.75 points.
 Then, the next day, Cody Teel rode Spotted Demon for 92.25 points in the championship round and won the event.
 In Nampa, Teel won his second UTB event of the year on Spotted Demon who earned a bull score of 45.50 points.